guigomcha/alumet/app-agent/README.md

 cargo run --bin alumet-local-agent --features local_x86
 ```

-Use `cargo build` instead of `cargo run` to build an executable without running it.
+Use `cargo build --target-dir .` instead of `cargo run` to build an executable without running it.

 For production, use `cargo build --release`.